cesarsotovalero/cesarsotovalero.github.io/collaborations.md

 published: true
 ---

+> "Science is a collaborative effort.
+The combined results of several people working together is often much more effective than could be that of an individual scientist working alone"
+> -- <cite>John Bardeen</cite>

+---

 List of research topics that are open to further investigation.
 External collaboration is welcome.

 ## Table of contents